A tortoise’s eggs are normally buried in the sand or soil for an incubation period of 8-10 weeks.

 Baby tortoises care for themselves after hatching.
 Hatchlings live off the embryonic egg sac for 2-3 days before leaving the nest to find food and water.

-Once the yolk sac dries up, hatchlings seek water, plants, and insects to keep them alive.
+Once the yolk sac dries up, hatchlings seek water and vegetation to keep them alive.
 Immediately after eating and drinking, they’ll find a hiding place and sleep for 19 hours per day.

 Burmese mountain tortoises are the only species that care for their young, guarding their nests after laying eggs, but only for a while.

 Once they hatch, baby tortoises face predators, food shortages, difficulty finding water, and extreme weather conditions.
-For these reasons, most hatchlings fail to reach adulthood.
+For these reasons, just 1-5% of hatchlings will reach adulthood.

 Do Tortoises Look After Their Young?